Japan Cricket Blast

 In 2020, I had my first chance to photograph a cricket tournament in Tokyo, the Akishima Mayor’s Cup.
 It was a great event that got youngsters at a multi-cultural sporting event.
 My camera caught a lot of bat-against-ball action.

 The competition was a part of the Cricket Blast series.
 That is an entry-level program run by the Japan Cricket Association for children.
-The JCA hopes to grab their interest while they are young to increase the game’s popularity.
+The JCA hopes to grab their interest to increase the game’s popularity.

-Many people complain that cricket is slow and the rules are complicated.
-I’m a cricket fan, so I have never understood that sentiment, but the JCA does.
-They have relaxed things to make the game easier and faster.
-It’s a good idea, especially for countries where the game isn’t in the public consciousness.
+Many people say that cricket is slow and complicated.
+I’m a cricket fan, so I don’t agree, but the JCA does.
+They have relaxed the rules to make things easier and faster.
+It’s a good idea for countries where the game isn’t in the public consciousness.

 Japan Cricket Blast series rules